-Some hearing instruments work best by holding the phone close to, but not fully covering your ear.
-In some instances, if you encounter whistling (feedback), tilt the receiver at an anale until the whistling stops.
-Additionally, the hearing instrument in the nonphone ear (ear opposite the phone) may switch to a telephone setting to reduce background
+Some hearing aids work best by holding the phone close to, but not fully covering your ear.
+In some instances, if you encounter whistling (feedback), tilt the receiver at an angle until the whistling stops.
+Additionally, the hearing aid in the non-phone ear (ear opposite the phone) may switch to a telephone setting to reduce background sounds.
+Your hearing professional can provide instructions and techniques for your specific needs.